 If unplanned downtime highly impacts your business, moving to a predictive maintenance system should be a high priority.
 Predictive maintenance planning is far harder to manage via spreadsheets than via specialised software.

 Each hour of unplanned downtime is more expensive for a larger business, but small businesses work with lower margins for error.
 The loss of productivity and customer trust associated with downtime can break a business that is already on the edge.

 Luckily, the cost is no longer a barrier of entry for small businesses.
 There are over 150 CMMS software options on the market at all ranges of cost and complexity.
 Today’s options can run as low as $40 a month for small numbers of users.
 Due to strong competition among vendors, month-long free trials are common.
 The adoption of cloud technology removes the need for expensive on-premise equipment.

 In conclusion, this decade’s changes to the CMMS software landscape make it an option that businesses of any size should consider.
-The key obstacles for a small business are time involved in setup and training, and the risk of being “locked-in” to a bad option.
+The key obstacles for a small business are the time involved in setup and training, and the risk of being “locked-in” to a bad option.
 Business owners should always assess how easy it is to export maintenance data and switch providers before making a commitment.
 Finally, vendors with a large number of satisfied users, active support team and knowledge base, and clear onboarding process are a better option than a shiny new startup.